single-spa/single-spa.js.org/website/versioned_docs/version-5.x/create-single-spa.md

     // optional, defaults to 1
     // This is the rootDirectoryLevel that is passed to https://github.com/joeldenning/systemjs-webpack-interop
     rootDirectoryLevel: 1,

+    // optional, defaults to false
+    // Disable html-webpack-plugin (and standalone-single-spa-webpack-plugin) entirely
+    // This is intended for root configs, but can be used in other cases, too
+    disableHtmlGeneration: false
   });

   return webpackMerge.smart(defaultConfig, {